-When it comes to a person interpreting historical texts, particularly where ultimate issues (e.g., heaven, hell, God, sin) are at stake, that person’s horizon often plays a critical role.
+When it comes to a person interpreting historical texts, particularly where ultimate issues (e.g., heaven, hell, God, sin) are at stake, that person’s worldview (or horizon) often plays a critical role.
 What is involved in a person’s horizon?

 Historical scholar, Mike Licona, provides a useful explanation of horizon in his book The Resurrection of Jesus:

 Horizon may be defined as one’s “preunderstanding.”
 It is how historians view things as a result of their knowledge, experience, beliefs, education, cultural conditioning, preferences, presuppositions and worldview.
 Horizons are like sunglasses through which a historian looks.
 Everything she sees is colored by that horizon.

 What are a couple of examples of how these sunglasses cash out in our everyday lives?

 Take baseball, for example.
 In a baseball game, if there was a close play at second base, do you think the runner was safe or out?
 It depends on whether your son is the guy stealing second or the shortstop tagging him.
 When we read books about Jesus, we find ourselves in agreement or disagreement with certain authors usually based on whether the Jesus they reconstruct is like the one we prefer.

 Are there historians who are exempt from their horizons?

 For better and for worse, historians are influenced by their culture, race, nationality, gender and ethics; their political, philosophical and religious convictions; their life experiences, the academic institutions they attended and the particular community of scholars from which they covet respect and acceptance.
 They cannot look at the data devoid of biases, hopes or inclinations.
 No historian is exempt.